 The COVID-19 crisis is prompting some businesses to think beyond accepting debit and credit cards in store.

-Some businesses are allowing customers to pay by phone, or are setting up e-commerce, so customers can buy online, then get their goods via in-store pickup, at curbside, or from a shipping or delivery service.
+Some businesses are allowing customers to pay by phone, while some are setting up e-commerce, so customers can buy online, then get their goods via in-store pickup, at curbside, or from a shipping or delivery service.
 While accepting card payments by phone or online may carry different fees than using a point-of-sale device, allowing customers to shop and pay however they’re most comfortable may help boost business.